 My crew surrounded us in a wide semi-circle.
-They whispered amongst each other, but I shot them a glare which settled them into silence.
+They whispered amongst themselves, but I shot them a glare which settled them into silence.

 “It’s too late to catch up to the Black Sting,” Eamon replied.
 “Besides, it’s wounded and probably won’t be able to attack for some time.
 Another ship should be able to kill it soon-- we’re not the only ones sailing the sky.”

-I grimaced and said: “We’ve been tasked to kill The Black Sting ourselves, the counsel did not ask anyone else.
+I grimaced and said, “We’ve been tasked to kill The Black Sting ourselves, the Council did not ask anyone else.
 If another ship gets all the glory, we’ll lose credibility on the island.”

 I stared wordlessly at Eamon for several seconds with furrowed eyebrows.
 I didn’t want to stop searching, but everyone was clearly exhausted from the fight, and it didn’t help that it was the brink of morning.
 I too was exhausted, but I certainly wasn’t going to show it to my crew.
 Plus, we did have to fix the ship, and I didn’t want to deal with any more damages if it got hit again.
 As I huffed out a sigh and rubbed a temple, tension eased off my shoulders and I waved a hand dismissively.